Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Authenticate the client

 Interaction with Event Hubs starts with an instance of the [EventHubClient](https://docs.microsoft.com/en-us/javascript/api/%40azure/event-hubs/eventhubclient?view=azure-node-latest) class.
-You can instantiate this class using one of the 4 static methods on it
+You can instantiate this class using one of the below static methods on it

 - [createFromConnectionString](https://docs.microsoft.com/en-us/javascript/api/@azure/event-hubs/eventhubclient?view=azure-node-latest#createfromconnectionstring-string--string--clientoptions-)
   - This method takes the connection string and entity name to your Event Hub instance.
 You can get the connection string